Healthy Granola Bars for Kids from the Grocery Store

 Learn how to pick a healthy granola bar for your child from the grocery store, and see which snack bars qualify as “good enough.”

 Granola bars are one of the most popular snacks for kids.
-And they can be a great snack for kids, especially in a pinch.
+And they can be an easy snack for kids, especially in a pinch.

 They’re easy to stick in backpacks and lunch boxes, don’t require refrigeration, stay fresh for a long time, and come in individual packages with countless flavors to choose from.